 It was in that tiny, cluttered and chaotic hospital room that I realized how important it was to reflect upon one’s wishes for end of life care.
 I stayed late that evening to complete my advance directive and made it my mission to find out my loved one’s wishes.
 That difficult and humbling experience sparked a passion inside me to better educate myself regarding the meaning of palliative care, hospice, and end of life in general so that I could help others navigate the process.
 Through this initiative at Hospice of the West, my hope is to share my passion and knowledge regarding these topics with others; to help remove the stigma surrounding the death and dying process in our society and to help others be more prepared for the inevitability of death.

 Lauren graduated from Arizona State University’s Barrett, The Honors College with a Bachelor of Arts in Global Health and furthered her education at Grand Canyon University where she graduated with a Bachelor of Science of Nursing.
 She previously worked as a Registered Nurse in both oncology and labor and delivery at St. Joseph’s Hospital and Medical Center in Phoenix.
-She currently works as a Registered Nurse Case Manager with Hospice of the West.
+She currently works as a Staff Development Coordinator with Hospice of the West.
 She is an advocate for the voice and rights of patients and their families.
 Her passion lies in providing education regarding caring for individuals with life limiting and terminally ill conditions and preparing for end of life.